Retailers need to track the cost of goods sold (COGS) to ensure they are profitable and report expenses to the IRS correctly.

 Direct costs are all costs directly associated with the product itself.
 This includes:

-- Cost of raw materials or items for resale
+- Raw material costs or items for resale

 - Cost of inventory of the finished products